 Exciting!
 It’s always preferable to engage someone who has an argument in defense of his position instead of just an assertion that he is right.

-The Bible may not condemn abortion, but it does condemned the killing of the innocent, which would apply to abortion.
+The Bible may not condemn abortion, but it does condemn the killing of the innocent, which would apply to abortion.
 Pope John Paul II wrote in The Gospel of Life, “The texts of Sacred Scripture never address the question of deliberate abortion and so do not directly and specifically condemn it.
-But they show such great respect for the human being in the mother’s womb that they require as a logical consequence that God’s commandment ‘You shall not kill’ be extended to the unborn child as well.”
+But they show such great respect for the human being in the mother’s womb that they require as a logical consequence that God’s commandment ‘you shall not kill’ be extended to the unborn child as well.”

 I think the reason why [abortion should be legal] is because, obviously, giving birth to a child is a dangerous affair.
 A woman can die in childbirth, or even before. . . .
 Should it be considered “killing” to get a fetus removed such that it dies?
 Of course.
 Is it a human life?
 Definitely.
 Are there plenty of convincing arguments why it’s morally wrong?
 Yes.
 However, it should still be legal and be the right of the woman.
 Just like it’s my right as a homeowner to shoot and kill a trespasser on my property, and it’s legal to shoot someone in self-defense in Florida, and it’s legal for a cop to shoot an unarmed man who reaches into his pocket, and it’s legal for soldiers to shoot each other in war.